mobiletonster/blogposts/code/aspnetcore/aspnetcore-addsqlitedb.md

 ```

 This simple class contains one `DbSet<AppUser>`,  a constructor for`AuthDbContext` and an `OnModelCreating` where the `modelBuilder.Entity` for `AppUser` defines all of the properties and sets attributes such as the primary key, max length and others.

-Finally, with `Entity.HasData` seed information for our data is inserted.
+Finally, `Entity.HasData` provides 'seed' data, or an initial record in our database.

-In the seed data, we define "bob tester" user and include the roles of `Admin`.
+In the seed data, we define "bob tester" user and assign the role of `Admin`.

 We need to go to the `appsettings.json` and add a connection string for our database.
 The connection string definition in our case is the `DefaultConnection` entry as listed below: